 While there is no signup bonus for this account, we feel like the lack of fees and minimums make the U.S. Bank Silver Business Checking account a great option for businesses that don’t need a ton of advanced features.

-The only drawback with U.S. Bank is that they don’t have a major presence in every part of the country, but they do have more than 3,100 branches and nearly 5,000 ATMs.
+The only drawback with U.S. Bank is that, like PNC Bank, they don’t have a major presence in every part of the country, but they do have more than 3,100 branches and nearly 5,000 ATMs.

 Like Axos, TIAA Bank is an online-only bank, so you should not consider them if you generate any business in cash.
 Interestingly, TIAA is the only bank we’re aware of that has a special account just for sole proprietors and single-member LLCs: the TIAA Small Business Checking Account.

 The selling point for this account is the fact that TIAA provides interest, which is a rarity for any business checking account.
-This rate is set at 1.01% for your first year — after that, TIAA has tiered interest rates based on your balance:
+This rate is set at 0.1% as of this writing, but we’ve seen it as high as 0.55% in the past, so keep in mind that rates tend to vary quite a bit on these accounts.

 The TIAA Small Business Checking account has a $1,500 minimum opening deposit, but it has zero monthly maintenance fees of any kind.
 They also offer ATM fee reimbursement.
-Overall, we still think Axos is a better option for online banking, but TIAA’s first-year introductory interest rate is admittedly inviting.
+Overall, we still think Axos is a better option for online banking, but TIAA’s offer is admittedly inviting.

 Opening a business bank account is a vital step in the business formation process for any LLC.
 Without one, you will have a very difficult time demonstrating that your personal and business assets are truly separate, which could lead to a court piercing your corporate veil and allowing creditors to pursue your personal assets.